 |

 Depiction of the long journey from the Los Angeles Natural History Museum |

-That week I read everything I could find on the original pobladores - especially Luis Quintero.
-Quintero is the one I
+That week I read everything I could find on the original pobladores.
+I discovered I was a descendant to someone by the

-I discovered that Spain also brought African slaves to the New World and at one point there were more slaves south of what
+African slaves to the New World, and at one point there were more slaves south of what would eventually become the US/Mexican

+|